franciscojavierarceo/DQN-Event-Summarization/README.md

 5. dqn_lstm_mlp.lua
 6. dqn_random.lua

-The files in the *Paper* folder are related to the TeX document to publish the paper.
+The files in the **Paper** folder are related to the TeX document to create the paper.